The Broken Code: Plot

 51 hours before the wedding, Barney confronts Ted over his meeting with Robin and holding her hand.
 Ted explains he was comforting Robin as a friend.

 Lily has improved her Marshpillow to incorporate a video screen with Marshall communicating through video chat while he is en route to Farhampton.
 Robin wishes Lily had put more time in planning her bachelorette party where only Patrice showed up.
 Lily was too busy planning the move to Rome, but later reveals that Robin does not have any girlfriends.
 Robin admits she has trouble connecting with other women, and Lily decides Robin needs to have at least one other female friend while she is away in Rome.
 Lily has Robin try to befriend women at the hotel bar, and eventually hits it off with someone who shares her love for ice hockey.
-Lily is jealous and drives her away, and two decide they'll be fine as long as they have each other.
+Lily is jealous and drives her away, and the two decide they'll be fine as long as they have each other.

 Ted plans a poker game for Barney and handwriting the table cards for the reception in calligraphy, Barney informs Ted he accidentally forgot the cards, which Ted agrees to remake.
 Barney asks Ted to move from his current room to the basement to make room for a relative, and to house the cages for doves to be used at the wedding.
 When delivering the cards to Barney, Ted realizes Barney is mad at him for holding hands with Robin.
 Barney has chosen Billy Zabka to be the best man, who has already started the poker game.
 Barney claims Ted's actions go against the Bro Code, which Ted disagrees.
 Unable to decide who is correct, the two ask Marshall via video chat to weigh in.
 Marshall asks the two to recreate the events, with Ted asked to hold Barney's hand and offer comfort, and see if it feels weird or not.
 Ted admits he still sometimes has feelings for Robin, but promises Barney he won't do anything to get between them and that he will try to let those feelings go.
 Barney forgives Ted and during a poker game, Barney reinstates him as the best man.